StriggityStrack/ESPhome_Display/README.md

 Build Instruction:

-The printable case files and build instruction can be found here.
+The full 3D model is attached as Display.step and the printable case files and build instruction can be found here.

 ![Cover1](Pictures/Example/Cover1.jpeg)